Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 - Buying mutual funds focused on companies engaged in the exploration, mining, or processing of gold;

-- Purchasing shares of a fund that replicates the price of gold, such as SPDR Gold Shares (GLD); and
+- Purchasing shares of a fund that replicates the price of gold, such as SPDR Gold Shares (NYSEARCA:GLD); and

 - Trading gold futures and options in the commodities market.